MalteRei/betterplace_apidocs/sections/client_donation_pledge_status.md

 This list might be extended at any time.
 Please make sure you receive a notification if you encounter a new code.
-Codes will note be removed but might be depricated and not used anymore at some point in the future.
+Codes will note be removed but might be deprecated and not used anymore at some point in the future.